 Rating the Day Trips from Edinburgh: Which Are Worth Doing?

-I rated the first seven day trips a 10/10 because I love Scotland and find most places here incredibly interesting and beautiful.
+I rated the first few day trips a 10/10 because I love Scotland and find most places here incredibly interesting and beautiful.

 It’s hard to rate them lower!